-You can park off the main road at the bottom of Penshaw Hill.
-From here there’s a network of paths which take in the whole site including Penshaw Wood.
-However, it’s hard to resist heading straight up the steps to the Monument.
+You can park off the main road at the bottom of the hill.
+From there, there is a network of paths which take you around the whole site, including Penshaw Wood.
+However, it’s hard to resist heading straight up the steps to the monument at the top.

-Standing on top of the hill, there’s a fantastic panorama of the North East.
-If it’s a clear day you might be able to see as far as the Cheviot Hills 50 miles away, or spot the spire of Durham Cathedral to the South.
+The summit offers a fantastic panorama of the North East – on a clear day you might be able to see as far as the Cheviot Hills, 50 miles away, or spot the spire of Durham Cathedral to the south.

-The stepped shape of Penshaw Hill is attributed to local legend - the Lambton Worm.
-The giant monster is said to have wrapped itself around the hill ten times.
+The stepped shape of Penshaw Hill is attributed to a local legend – the Lambton Worm.
+The giant monster is said to have wrapped itself around the hill 10 times.